Mount Rainier Puget Sound North Seattle Washington in the United States

 • Price: Check price here!

 Most travelers stick to Seattle’s city limits, but one of the most incredible landscapes in the Pacific Northwest is just beyond the skyline.
-This all-inclusive day trip to Olympic National Park made it easy to escape the city and dive into glacier-carved mountains, moss-draped forests, and wild coastlines, with transportation, meals, and everything we needed included.
+This all-inclusive day trip to Olympic National Park makes it easy for you to escape the city and dive into glacier-carved mountains, moss-draped forests, and wild coastlines, with transportation, meals, and everything you need included.

-The day started with a scenic ferry ride across Puget Sound, where the skyline faded behind us and the Olympic Mountains came into view.
-We crossed the peninsula, stopping at Lake Crescent, towering old-growth forests, and trails lined with ferns and filtered light.
+The day starts with a scenic ferry ride across Puget Sound, where the skyline fades behind you, and the Olympic Mountains come into view.
+You cross the peninsula, stopping at Lake Crescent, towering old-growth forests, and trails lined with ferns and filtered light.

-Our guide, Matthew, was incredibly knowledgeable and genuinely passionate about the region’s ecology.
-He pointed out black-tailed deer unique to the area, explained the Elwha River restoration project, and even helped us spot a glacier in the distance.
-The hike was tailored to our group’s pace and interests, and there was no shortage of warm drinks, fresh snacks, and even a picnic lunch with a view.
+The guides on this tour are incredibly knowledgeable and genuinely passionate about the region’s ecology.
+You’ll likely see black-tailed deer unique to the area, learn about the Elwha River restoration project, and even spot a glacier in the distance.
+The hike is tailored to your group’s pace and interests, and there’s no shortage of warm drinks, fresh snacks, and even a picnic lunch with a view.

-What made this tour special wasn’t just the scenery—it was how personal it felt.
-Between the tailored hike and thoughtful touches, it was more like exploring with a group of friends.
+What makes this tour special isn’t just the scenery – it’s how personal it feels.
+Between the tailored hike and thoughtful touches, it feels more like exploring with a group of friends.
 For any nature lover, this one is a must!

 Bailey drinks coffee on a coffee tour in Seattle Washington